TypedRest/TypedRest-DotNet/README.md

 Read a more detailed **[Introduction](https://typedrest.net/introduction/)** to TypedRest or jump right in with the **[Getting started](https://typedrest.net/getting-started/dotnet/)** guide.

+You can also take a look at our [Sample project](https://github.com/TypedRest/Sample-DotNet).

 ## NuGet packages

 [![TypedRest](https://img.shields.io/nuget/v/TypedRest.svg?label=TypedRest)](https://www.nuget.org/packages/TypedRest/)